apache/drill/_docs/developer-information/009-rest-api.md

 ### GET /profiles/{queryid}.json

-Get the profile of given queryid.
+Get the profile of the query that has the given queryid.

 **Parameter**